 Here's the anatomy of a sales manager job description so that you can get started finding the right person to take your organization's sales goals to the next level:

 Writing a job description to attract top-quality candidates can be difficult, but we'll guide you through the process.
-Want to get straight to a template?
-Click here.
-Looking to hire a different role on your sales team?
-Check out The Ultimate Guide to Sales Hiring.
+You can use the resource below to follow along.

 Sales Manager Responsibilities